Developing Visual Editors for Backend Type Elements

 export { Editor } from './Editor';

-Backend element editors must export a component named Editor
+Backend element editors must export a component named Editor.
+This is a fixed convention that enables JitAi tools to recognize the editor.

 import type { FC } from 'react';